DeenoDev/Calculator/README.md

 # Calculator
-Create calculator using HTML, CSS and Javascript.
+Create calculator using HTML, Tailwind CSS and Javascript.